Quality Early Learning Programmes

-Teampact uses existing smartphone technology and leverages established ‘selfie culture’ behaviour to make preschool attendance tracking easy and fun.
-Simply using photos to track class attendance, dates and location.
+Teampact uses existing smartphone technology and leverages established ‘selfie culture’ behaviour to make attendance tracking easy and fun; simply using photos to track attendance, dates and location.
+Teampact encourages the use of digital attendance tracking to make data-informed decisions.

 Accurately tracking class attendance in South Africa is notoriously difficult- largely due to the paper-based systems being time-consuming, challenging to consistently track and unreliable.
 The data from the paper forms become largely inaccessible and near impossible to share, analyse and audit at scale.